One of the oldest, most highly regarded maternal and child health programs in the nation.

 - Reputation: Employers know and respect our nationally recognized program, our School of Public Health, and the University of Minnesota.

-- Track record: Our program boasts more than 1,000 graduates, many of whom are public health leaders and who serve as employers, mentors, and teachers to our students.
+- Track record: Our program boasts about 600 graduates, many of whom are public health leaders and who serve as employers, mentors, and teachers to our students.

 - Breadth: Our multidisciplinary 23-member faculty and 11-member adjunct faculty include epidemiologists, psychologists, sociologists, anthropologists, geneticists, physicians, nurses, and public/community health specialists.
 They are nationally recognized researchers in MCH content areas, such as health disparities, social epidemiology, and reproductive, perinatal, adolescent, and women’s and child health.